- FNA is an abbreviation for Fine Needle Aspiration Biopsy. This is a common test performed thousands of times per day on people with thyroid nodules.

 - FNA is a type of biopsy.
 A biopsy is the removal of some cells from the body so they can be looked at under a microscope to see if the cells are cancerous.

 - The only purpose of a FNA biopsy is to get cells from the thyroid (or lymph node) to look at under a microscope.
-If not enough cells are removed, the test is worthless (discussed below).
+If not enough cells are removed, the test is worthless or not diagnostic (discussed below).

 - Thus, FNA is used to diagnose thyroid cancer in a patient with a thyroid nodule that is suspicious for cancer (most thyroid nodules are not cancerous).